bytebutcher/pydfql/README.md

 </div>
 <br>

-A Wireshark-like display filter for Python dictionaries.
-This tool allows you to easily filter, analyze, and manipulate data in Python dictionaries.
-It offers a range of features including comparison operators, combining operators, membership operators, and more.
+A Wireshark-like display filter for Python dictionaries and various other data sources, including objects, lists, and SQL databases.

 ## Table of Contents
 1. [Quick Start](#quick-start)